-Students are required to give ESN a 30-day notice if they want to transfer, either to a college or university, or to another language school.
+Students are required to give The ESL School at NYFA a 30-day notice if they want to transfer, either to a college or university, or to another language school.
 In most cases, they must bring an acceptance letter, along with the intended school's transfer release form.
-ESN will notify that school of the student's eligibility to transfer and will release him or her accordingly.
+The ESL School at NYFA will notify that school of the student's eligibility to transfer and will release him or her accordingly.